Guns of the Old West

-Each of these firearms are not only significant guns of the American West, they belonged to some of the most famous and infamous frontiersmen (and women), soldiers, and icons who forged the American West both in myth and reality—a West we nostalgically remember today.
-Spoiler alert: You won’t see all your favorite men, women, and guns on this list, but every artifact can be seen at the Buffalo Bill Center of the West in Cody, WY.
+There’s a multitude of cool and iconic guns of the old West.
+That makes picking just 10 of them is a real challenge.
+So each of the firearms in this list is not only a significant gun of the American West, but each belonged to some of the most famous and infamous frontiersmen (and women), soldiers, and icons who forged the frontier both in myth and reality—a West we nostalgically remember today.
+Spoiler alert: You won’t see all your favorite men, women, and guns on this list, but every artifact on this list can be seen at the Buffalo Bill Center of the West in Cody, WY.

 Buffalo Bill’s Remington Rolling Block Rifle